realworldocaml/book/en/lists-and-patterns.md

 | OCaml    | Xavier Leroy   | 1996          |
 ```

-Let's now dive into the implementation.
-The first thing we need to do
+Before we write `render_table`, we need a function to compute the
-is to compute the maximum widths of each column of data.
-We can do
+maximum width of each column of data.
+We can do this by converting
-this by converting the header and each row into a list of integer
+the header and each row into a list of integer lengths, and then
-lengths, and the taking the element-wise max of those lengths.
+taking the element-wise max of those lists of lengths.
+Writing the
-Writing the code for all of this directly can be a bit of a chore, but
+code for all of this directly would be a bit of a chore, but we can do
-we can it quite concisely if we make use of some built in functions
+it quite concisely by making use of three functions from the `List`
-from the list module.
-We'll use three in particular, `List.map`,
-`List.map2_exn`, and `List.fold`.
+module: `map`, `map2_exn`, and `fold`.

 `List.map` is the simplest to explain.
 It takes a list and a function
 for transforming elements of that list, and returns a new list with